 Our school safeguarding arrangements will apply to all activities provided by the school under the direct supervision of school staff.
-Where activities are provided by another body, the governing body will seek assurance that the provider has appropriate safeguarding/child protection policies in place and ensure arrangements are in place to liaise with the school where appropriate.
-This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.
+Where activities are provided by another body, the governing body/trustees/proprietor will seek assurance that the provider has appropriate safeguarding/child protection policies and procedures in place, as outlined in the Keeping children safe in out-of-school settings guidance.
+This includes arrangements to liaise with the school where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll/attend the college.
 Safeguarding requirements are included in all lease/hire agreements.

-Section 9: What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the school
+Section 9: What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the school/ college

 As part of our whole school approach to safeguarding there are processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
-Our culture and environment support staff to discuss matters that concern them in the workplace and, where appropriate, outside the workplace which may have implications for the welfare and safety of children.
+Our culture and environment supports all of our staff to discuss matters that concern them in the workplace and, where appropriate, outside the workplace (including online) which may have implications for the welfare and safety of children.